ERC-20 Creation Guide

 A token name and symbol are public identity choices.
 Decimals define how balances are displayed.
 Initial supply defines the first allocation.
 Owner settings determine who can manage supported controls.
 Mintability determines whether supply can potentially increase later.

-The standard SolCreate ERC-20 creator uses a fixed 0.001 ETH SolCreate fee.
-Ethereum network gas is separate and can change depending on congestion and contract deployment cost.
+Ethereum network gas is separate from the SolCreate service fee and can change depending on congestion and contract deployment cost.
+Review both parts before confirming a deployment in your wallet.

 Separating these concepts is important for trust.
 Users should understand what SolCreate charges, what Ethereum charges and what optional later steps such as Uniswap liquidity or token control may require.